puzzle/jenkins-techlab/labs/03_build_options.md

 }
 ```

-This configures the same job properties as the declarative pipeline in lab 3.1.
+This configures the same job properties as the declarative pipeline in [Lab 3.1](#lab-31-build-options).

-In scripted pipelines job properties are configured through steps and the usage
+In scripted pipelines job properties are configured through steps.
+The usage of a step depends on its implementation.
-of a step depends on its implementation.
-Use the "Snippet Generator" ("Pipeline Syntax" in the sidebar) to find
+Use the "Snippet Generator" ("Pipeline Syntax" in the sidebar) to find the correct syntax.
-the correct syntax.
-Scripted pipelines need to run before Jenkins can pick
-up changes in build properties.
-Multibranch pipeline support takes care of this
+Scripted pipelines need to run before Jenkins can pick up changes in build properties.
-an runs any new jobs and any jobs with changes in their ``Jenkinsfile``.
+Multibranch pipeline support takes care of this and runs any new jobs and any jobs with changes in their ``Jenkinsfile``.

 ---